stonerlab/stonerplots/README.md

 figures opened within the context manager.
 If the filename for the figure has an embedded place holder for {ix}, then multiple figures can be saved without clobbering the filename.

+There is also an InsetPlot context manager that can help you get insets placed correctly so that axes labels don't escape over the edge of the surrounding figure.

+    with SavedFigure("my_figure.pdf", style=["stoner","aps"]):
+        plt.figure()
+        plt.plot(x,y,label="Dataset")
+        ...
+        with InsetPlot(loc="lower right", width=0.25, height=0.25, padding=0.05) as inset:
+            inset.plot(x, model(x, 200), linestyle="--")

 Available Styles
 ----------------

  * stoner - this is the base style sheet
  * poster - makes everything bigger for printing on a poster
  * notebook - makes things a little bigger for a Jupyter notebook - from the original scienceplots package
+ * presentation - a style suitable for the main graph on a powerpoint slide
+ * presentation_sm - a style for making 1/2 width graphs.

 Journal Styles
 --------------